brennv/firehouse/README.md

 Enriching data from firehouse response logs with:

-- weather data for the day the incident
+- Weather data for the day the incident from [Weather Underground](https://www.wunderground.com/history/)
-- local GIS parcel data for the incident location
+- Parcel data for the incident location from [local GIS servers](http://gis.richmondgov.com/ArcGIS/SDK/REST/index.html?catalog.html)
+- Fire district for the location of the incident from [local open-data](https://data.richmondgov.com/)

 Demo map: [https://fire.vonapp.co](https://fire.vonapp.co)